Content Marketing

 “Obsidian’s Graph View Is Magic/Gimmick”

 Some users consider Graph view to be a magic map, while others think of it as a nice toy.
-The truth is that the worth of the tool depends on your internal linking habits and how frequently you explore the connections.
+The truth is that the tool’s value depends on your internal linking habits and how often you explore its connections.

-In case you are a rare graph visitor, then you might be okay with more basic note-taking tools.
+If you are a rare graph visitor, you might be okay with more basic note-taking tools.
 In the event that you employ it to identify clusters and find links that are missing, it can be your essential, distinctive feature of knowledge management.

 Overbuilding & Procrastination Traps

 Both applications are capable of procrastination.
-In Notion, a user may unintentionally spend several hours perfecting kanban boards or timeline views while the actual note-writing is neglected.
+In Notion, a user may unintentionally spend several hours perfecting kanban boards or timeline views while neglecting actual note-writing.
 In Obsidian, a user may download an excessive number of community plugins or themes and never decide which one to use for writing.

-The solution for both is identical: first, take notes in a straightforward manner; secondly, add only the necessary features, and finally, allow the system to develop gradually.
+The solution for both is identical: first, take notes in a straightforward manner; second, add only the necessary features; and finally, allow the system to develop gradually.

 Migration & Getting Started (Evernote / Notion / Other Apps)